martintupy/public/docs/optics/optics.md

 ### - core
 ]

-- isomorphic types (in sense what data they represent)
+- isomorphic slides.types (in sense what data they represent)
 - `Iso[S, A]`
 - `S` contains same data as `A`